mohammadshahidbeigh/automobiles-price-esstimation/README.md

 ⦿ The Project Typically Involves Collecting and Cleaning a Large Dataset of Vehicle Prices and Features, Selecting and Training a Suitable Machine Learning Model Using the Data, and then Evaluating the Model's Performance on a Test Set.

-⦿ Worked With MySql , Postman API, HTML ,CSS, JavaScript and Flask to Bulit a Web APP.
+⦿ Worked With MySql , Postman API, HTML ,CSS, JavaScript and Flask to Bulit a Web Page.

 ## Technologies Used